Senior CSCG Fellow

 My Majors and Minors

 I conduct research in Dr. Rebecca Roberts’ Lab.
-We observe the effects of bisphenols commonly found in plastics on breast cancer tissue cells.
+We observe the effects of bisphenols, which are commonly found in plastics, on the proliferation and metastasis of human breast cancer cells.

 My Favorite CSCG Events